 - Lost range of motion

 Osteomyelitis in the vertebrae makes itself known through severe back pain, especially at night.

 Figuring out if a person has osteomyelitis is the first step in treatment.
 It's also surprisingly difficult.
-Doctors rely on X-rays, blood tests, and bone scans to get a picture of what's going on.
-They also need to determine the type of organism, typically bacteria, causing the infection so they can prescribe the right medication.
+Doctors rely on X-rays, blood tests, MRI, and bone scans to get a picture of what's going on.
+A bone biopsy is necessary to confirm a diagnosis of osteomyelitis.
+This also helps determine the type of organism, typically bacteria, causing the infection so the right medication can be prescribed.